elastic/examples/Installation and Setup.md

 ### Install Elasticsearch, Logstash & Kibana

+**Check Versions**
+All examples target 5.0 of the Elastic Stack.

 **Check Java version**

-Elasticsearch and Logstash require Java 7 or later.
+Elasticsearch and Logstash require Java 8 or later.
 Install or update as needed - use the [official Oracle distribution](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or an open-source distribution such as [OpenJDK](http://openjdk.java.net/).
 To check your Java version, run the following command: `java -version`.

 **Install Elasticsearch**
 *	Download the [Elasticsearch binary package](https://www.elastic.co/downloads/elasticsearch) for your platform.
 *	Extract the `.zip` or `tar.gz` archive file

 (see [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) for more help)